 Continuous Authentication Is the Future

-For these reasons—it’s a desperately needed technology, and it’s one that exists and is rolling out everywhere—we’re sure that continuous authentication will supersede password-based authentication and legacy MFA as the first line defense in months and years to come.
+For these reasons—it’s a desperately needed technology, and it’s one that exists and is rolling out everywhere—we’re sure that continuous authentication will supersede password-based authentication and legacy, phone-based MFA technologies as the first line of defense in months and years to come.

 After all, passwords date to the ’60s.
 Mobile phones date to the ’90s.
 But we’re not living in the twentieth century any longer.
 The time for widespread continuous authentication has come. ■